 The difference is in the fat content.
 Single or light cream has a fat content of 18-25%, while double or heavy cream has a fat content of 30-40%.

-Always use heavy cream to make whipped cream.
+Always use heavy cream.
 It tastes better because it is creamier and it stays firm for longer.

 2 easy steps, that's it!

-- Put the cream, powdered sweetener and vanilla extract in a mixing bowl.
+- Put 1 cup heavy whipping cream, powdered sweetener and vanilla extract in a mixing bowl.
 You'll get a better result if both the cream and the bowl are chilled.

-- Beat with a handheld electric mixer or a stand mixer for about 2 minutes until soft peaks form.
+- Beat with a hand mixer or a stand mixer for about 2 minutes until soft peaks form.

 The one super important thing is to know when to STOP mixing.
-Heavy whipping cream goes from "soft peaks" to "too firm" very quickly.
+Heavy whipping cream goes from "soft peaks" to stiff peaks to ruined very quickly.
 Don't over-beat or you will end up with butter.

 Keto whipped cream desserts

-Here are some keto desserts that are even better with a sugar free whipped topping:
+Here are some healthy keto recipes that are even better with a whipped topping:

 - strawberries or any other berries